 Principle 15.
 The search should guarantee respect for human dignity

-1. Respect for the dignity of victims should be the guiding principle at every stage of the search for the disappeared person.
+Respect for the dignity of victims should be the guiding principle at every stage of the search for the disappeared person.

+The respect due to a person does not cease with death and therefore the bodies or human remains of disappeared persons should be respected and protected accordingly.

 2. During the search and investigation, the dignity of the victims requires that they should be recognized as particularly vulnerable, at-risk individuals and as rights holders who should be protected and who possess important knowledge that may contribute to the effectiveness of the search.
 Public officials should act with the awareness that they are working to guarantee the rights of the victims and should put all their work at the service of victims.